mmisw/mmiorr/org.mmisw.watchdog/README.txt

 - otherwise:
   - writes the remote file out to workspace/cf/cf-standard-name-table-{version_number}.xml
   - does conversion of this file to OWL
-  - writes result out to workspace/cf/cf-standard-name-table-{version_number}.owl
+  - writes ontology result out to workspace/cf/cf-standard-name-table-{version_number}.owl

 Run ``mvn exec:java'' (with no args) to get a help message.